 - #TransgenderFirst Scholarship: This is the first national scholarship exclusively dedicated to helping underserved transgender students get affordable access to a college education.

-Are you an LGBTQ+ identifying graduate student?
-Paying for grad school doesn’t have to be a struggle; check out these scholarships:
+As an LGBTQ+ identifying graduate student?
+Paying for grad school doesn’t have to be a struggle—check out these scholarships:

 - Malyon Smith Scholarship Research Award: This fund annually awards up to $1,000 to selected graduate students in psychology to advance research on sexual orientation and gender identity (SOGI).